bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 author: "Balbir Singh Aithemia"
 ---
 # *Itinerary*
-Dehi to Rajkit:     Flight, 2hrs.
+Dehi to Rajkot, 2hrs Flight.

-Rajkot to Dwarka:   Vande Bharat, 4 hrs.
+Rajkot to Dwarka, 4hrs Vande Bharat Train.

-Hote in Dwarka:     2 night stay.
+2 Night Hotel stay in Dwarka.

-Taxi to Somnath via Porbandar and sigh seeing, approx 7 hrs.
+Taxi to Somnath via Porbandar and sight seeing, approx 5-6 hrs.

+One night stay in Somnath.

+Taxi back to Rajkot via Junghad and Tejpur.

+Rajkot to Delhi, Flight.